jeromeku/lab3-1/README.md

 To allow staggering animations (see [Heer and Robertson](http://vis.berkeley.edu/papers/animated_transitions/)) we use the (absolutely cool) feature, that for every parameter which we define for an element, we can access the attached data and data-index.
 As we read from the [documentation](https://github.com/mbostock/d3/wiki/Transitions) we can parametrize transitions to start after a specific delay.
 We now define this delay in dependence of each elements index in the display list.
 And with this little trick, we are done..
-Voila!
+Voilà!

 	svg.selectAll(".datapoint")
 		.transition()